259 Dyke Rd, Marshfield, MA 02050, USA

 Also known as Estes Woods, this property features a number of old stone walls within a relatively open woodland.
 The views Wharf Creek and the Green Harbor River are quite nice!
 A portion of this property was acquired by the town in 1978, with more to follow.

-Some history: Ever since the Pilgrims settled in Marshfield, there have been efforts to improve the Green Harbor River’s navigability.
-In 1633, a canal was dug to better connect the river to the bay.
+Some history: Efforts to improve the Green Harbor River’s navigability date back at least to Marshfield’s Colonial era.
+In 1633, a canal was dug to better connect the river to Duxbury Bay.
 In 1636, this canal was widened and deepened per order of the court.

 The original mouth of the Green Harbor River, which was located on the Marshfield/Duxbury line, more than a half mile south of the present mouth, was closed by a storm in 1806.
 The present mouth opened in 1810, probably via the combined effects of nature and manpower.

 According to Joseph C. Hagar’s Marshfield, 70’40” W, 42’5” N: The Autobiography of a Pilgrim Town, in 1806, a group of Marshfield landowners successfully petitioned the court for permission to dig a more direct canal from Green Harbor to Duxbury Bay.
-Known today as the Cut River, this canal flowed through the marshes and meadows behind Green Harbor Beach, and out to sea near present-day Canal Street on the Duxbury line.
-But soon after the canal was complete a November storm closed off its mouth completely.
+Known today as the Cut River, this canal flowed through the meadows behind Green Harbor Beach, into the marshes beyond Marshfield’s Canal Street into Duxbury Bay.
+But soon after the canal was complete, a November storm closed off its mouth completely.

 An even more direct outlet was cut in 1810 – and remains to this day.
 While prior attempts to improve the river’s navigability had been permitted — or even decreed — by the court, this was a case of townspeople taking matters into their own hands.
 Hagar’s writes, “This labor was done under cover of night and about forty men were engaged in the undertaking.”
 (This was not an uncommon practice – similar attempts were made to improve the outlet for the North River.)